Browse Articles

 SQL Server 2008 R2

-Sql Server Components
+SQL Server Components

 1. Protocol Layer

-Protocol layer implements the external interface to SQL Server.
+The protocol layer implements the external interface to SQL Server.
 TDS is an application layer protocol, that is used to transfer data between a database server and a client.

 2. Data Storage

-The main unit of data storage is a database, which is a collection of data.
+The main data storage unit is a database, which is a collection of data.
 The data in the SQL Server database is stored in primary data files with an extension .mdf and Secondary data files, with an extension .ndf extension are used to store optional metadata.
 Log files in SQL Server are recognized with the .ldf extension.

 3. Buffer Management